Real estate development

-Real estate development, or property development, is a business process, encompassing activities that range from the renovation and re-lease of existing buildings to the purchase of raw land and the sale of developed land or parcels to others.
-Real estate developers are the people and companies who coordinate all of these activities, converting ideas from paper to real property.
-Real estate development is different from construction or housebuilding, although many developers also manage the construction process or engage in housebuilding.
+Real estate development is the process of acquiring land or existing property, improving it through planning and construction, and selling or leasing for profit.
+It involves coordinating design, financing, approvals, construction, and marketing.
+Developers assume significant risk in exchange for potential returns and may oversee projects ranging from residential housing to commercial and mixed-use developments.

-Developers buy land, finance real estate deals, build or have builders build projects, develop projects in joint ventures, and create, imagine, control, and orchestrate the process of development from beginning to end.
-Developers usually take the greatest risk in the creation or renovation of real estate and receive the greatest rewards.
+Developers acquire land, arrange financing, obtain regulatory approvals, and oversee construction or renovation.
+Developers usually take significant financial risks in the creation or renovation of real estate and receive the greatest rewards.
 Typically, developers purchase a tract of land, determine the marketing of the property, develop the building program and design, obtain the necessary public approval and financing, build the structures, and rent out, manage, and ultimately sell it.

+Real estate development has been criticized for contributing to urban sprawl and environmental degradation.
+Supporters argue that development expands housing supply, reduces housing costs, stimulates economic growth and creates jobs.
+Lower construction costs, land prices and regulation costs tend to increase real estate construction.

-Sometimes property developers will only undertake part of the process.
+Some developers only handle part of the process.
 For example, some developers source a property and get the plans and permits approved before selling the property with the plans and permits to a builder at a premium price.
 Alternatively, a developer who is also a builder may purchase a property with the plans and permits in place so that they do not have the risk of failing to obtain planning approval and can start construction on the development immediately.
-The financial risks of real estate development and real estate investing differ due to leverage effects.
+Financial difficulties in development and investing differ because of leverage.